 • 4.
 Calculation of the group standard for waste generation and the total volume of waste generation.

 • 7.
-List of generated waste.
+List of waste generated.

 • 10.
 List, physical and chemical characteristics